FlowAlign/FlowAlign/README.md

 If you use `--efficient_memory`, text encoder will pre-compute text embeddings and is removed from the GPU.

 This allows us to run image editing with a single GPU with VRAM 24GB.

+## Reproducibility
+All edited images were generated on a single NVIDIA RTX 3090 GPU, using a fixed random seed of 123 and a Classifier-Free Guidance (CFG) scale of 13.5.

 <!--
 ## Pre-trained Models